Love Letter board game is a popular deduction card game. Very easy to learn and play, it’s accessible to a very broad audience.

-- There is tutorial available (not that you really need it), single player against bots and multiplayer.
+- There is a tutorial available (not that you need it), single-player against bots, and multiplayer.

-- User interface is smooth and everything works as expected.
+- The user interface is smooth and everything works as expected.
 As a nice touch, each card has stars symbols to tell you how many of such cards have already been played, so it’s easier to keep track if there are any Guards left in the deck, for example.

-- Extension is not available.
+- The extension is not available.
 That’s a big shame for me.

 - The price is a bargain, especially if you wait for a sale.
-You can get it for a price of one beer then.
+You can get it for the price of one beer.

-Love Letter is a tiny card, that every true board gamer should have in his collection.
-It’s a perfect filler game, since rounds are finished in minutes and entire game in 10 minutes.
+Love Letter is a tiny card game, that every true board gamer should have in his collection.
+It’s a perfect filler game since rounds are finished in minutes and the entire game in 10 minutes.
 It’s something you play when you get knocked out of something bigger, or something you teach new players to.

-I’d argue it’s not even meant to be played for longer periods of time.
+I’d argue it’s not even meant to be played for longer periods.
 Luck plays a big role in it and sometimes you’ll get into situations where you’ll have your hands tied (i.e. you will have to discard the Princess and lose).
-It’s the same for everyone and at first it’s fun to see someone lose that way.
+It’s the same for everyone and at first, it’s fun to see someone lose that way.
 But if you play too long, it can get frustrating.

 Did you find the article useful?
-If you have any comments or question, leave them below.
+If you have any comments or questions, leave them below.